wilsonh4522/apcsa-freedom-project/tool/learning-log.md

 * Today I will try coding swift with replit and trying some components from the swift documentation.
 I tried coding time by looking at this swift [component](https://developer.apple.com/documentation/foundation/dates_and_times) since I will be needing to use time for my alarm.
 I am still deciding if I want to do a [timer](https://developer.apple.com/documentation/foundation/timer) or a fixed time.
 I am figuring out which is easier for my MVP (Minimal Viable Product).
 Since I am making an alarm so I need sound so I looked at this [documentation](https://developer.apple.com/documentation/soundanalysis/) about sound and began tinkering about it.
 Using replit is a bit confusing to use so I will go home and use Swift Playground.
 One challenge I face is that there are a lot of components of each timer and sound so I don't know which one to use.

 12/4/23:
 * Today I wanted to find out if I needed to download x code if I wanted to create my project.
+I also began looking more at what compnents I will use when making the project.

+12/18/23
+* Today in class I began looking at projects made from Swift.
+I also looked at some of the code it uses so I can better familiarize myself with it.

+1/8/24
+* Today in class I began to familiarize myself more with Swift.
+I looked more at documentation, videos, and other projects.

 <!--